spruceUI/Ports-and-Free-Games/Ports/Jazz Jackrabbit/Roms/PORTS/openjazz/README.txt

 This port contains Jazz Jackrabbit v1.1 and Holiday Hare shareware files.
-To play the full game, copy the full game files from Jazz Jackrabbit v1.1 into the jazz11 directory
+To play the full game, copy the full game files from the GOG release of Jazz Jackrabbit into the 'jazz' directory